1. The old way: Cumbersome hardware and non-transparent pricing.

 These solutions don’t match the needs of today’s small businesses—and certainly not field service businesses, where customers aren’t coming into your business office to pay.

-2. The new way: Digital payments mean get paid anytime and anywhere.
+2. Digital payments mean getting paid anytime and anywhere.

 As long as the cardholder has sufficient funds their card issuer will release the money, just like a conventional payment terminal.